open-telemetry/opentelemetry.io/content/en/blog/2022/gc-election-results.md

 OpenTelemetry Governance Committee (GC) election!
 Before we get into the results, I'd like to share some statistics about the election!

-This year, 541 project members were eligible to vote.
-Of those, 219 cast ballots, for a participation rate of nearly 41%!
+This year, 513 project members were eligible to vote.
+Of those, 219 cast ballots, for a participation rate of nearly 43%!
 For comparison, the 2021 election saw 169 ballots cast with 386 eligible voters.
-While our participation percentage was down slightly, we're thrilled that we've welcomed so many new project members over the past year!
+Participation was roughly flat year-over-year, and we're thrilled that we've welcomed so many new project members and maintained a high participation rate.

 With that out of the way, please joining me in congratulating [Alolita Sharma](https://github.com/alolita), [Daniel Dyla](https://github.com/dyladan),